Natural & RelaxeD Photography

 Each couple receive a USB with the edited pictures as high and low resolution files – with one complete set in colour and one complete set in monochrome.
 I also provide a slideshow movie, which is a selection of the day’s pictures coordinated to music.
 There is also an online gallery to share with your family and friends, and which stays online for six months after the wedding.

-If you want to include a bespoke album or storybook, you can add the cost of one to your portfolio before or after the wedding.
+If you want to include a bespoke album or coffee table book, you can add the cost of one to your portfolio before or after the wedding.
 Its completely up to you.

 What of it rains..?

 If you live in Scotland, then its something we come to expect.
 If you are just visiting Scotland for your wedding, then you need to be aware that rain is always a possibility.
 I’m used to it, so if it does rain then I will always have a plan B for the pictures, whether its somewhere indoors or even outside under an umbrella.

 What if you were sick on the day..?